 The first time I came to this restaurant, it was called Houston’s.
 So I have trouble referring to it by its new re-branded name, Hillstone… to me it will always be Houston’s.
 But whichever moniker you prefer, it still has the best veggie burger I have ever tasted.

 I also have to confess, I have always felt a bit guilty when I admit to someone that my favorite veggie burger is served at a steakhouse.
 Shouldn’t it ideally be from a locally-owned, organic vegan coffeehouse or some other veggie cliché?
 The only reason I even discovered this amazing burger in the first place is because I reluctantly allowed myself to be coerced into joining some friends for a birthday lunch.
 I didn’t want to eat at a steakhouse.
-And I was even less keen on paying $15 for a veggie burger which I expected to be rather poorly-made since it was, afterall, coming from the kitchen of a steakhouse.
+And I was even less keen on paying $15 (update: the price is now $20, as of March 2014) for a veggie burger which I expected to be rather poorly-made since it was, afterall, coming from the kitchen of a steakhouse.
 Of course you can imagine my shock, then, when I took my first bite.

 Now Houston’s veggie burger is like the holy grail for me.
 No other burger has measured up to it yet.
 So when I started this blog, I was thrilled to have an excuse to spoil myself with a delicious dinner.
 I lured some friends along too, with the promise of mouth-watering food, and made a whole pilgrimage out of it.